hzhou10cs/Cource_COP5725/README.md

 Remember delete all files in the /obj folder the first time you run the program.

-The program can be run in the following command:
+The program can be run in the following command (just example):

 make
-./DATALOADER -map cal -print 0 -k 30 -nq 50 -nc $c -seed 100 -algo "prunefnn"
+./DATALOADER -map cal -print 0 -k 30 -nq 50 -nc $c -seed 100 -algo "prunedij"

 The output file will be saved in the current folder